BlueBrain/Brayns/python/doc/source/usage_usejsonrpcapi.rst

 Using Brayns JSON-RPC API
 =========================

+This section is useful only if you plan to use your own websocket client to monitor your Brayns instance.
+The Python API hides the websocket communication so if you are using it, you can skip this section.

 The available entrypoints depend on the plugins loaded in the instance and are hence grouped by plugin.
 The Core plugin is always loaded as long as the backend instance is running a websocket server (--uri provided).